Market and rebated rent

 - Give the application to your local office.

-The guide to completing the application for rental rebate (.pdf) has information to help you.
-There is also an accessible version of the guide (.doc).
+The guide to completing the application for rental rebate (.doc) has information to help you.

 Once you have sent in your rental rebate form with all the documents needed, we will assess your eligibility based on the household income and assets information you provided.